Sewer System Smoke Testing & Inspection

 During this testing, white smoke will exit through roof vent pipes, outdoor sewer cleanouts, manholes, and possibly through interior drains if p-traps are dry or defective plumbing exists.
 To minimize the likelihood of smoke entering the home, residents may pour a gallon of water down seldom-used drains.

-At no time will field crews have to enter homes or businesses.
+At no time do field crews have to enter homes or businesses.
 If a sanitary sewer line or manhole is located in easements within backyards, members of the inspection crews will need access to the backyard.

 Smoke Testing FAQ